First Steps Forward

 Autism- Corporate Training, Educational and Social Care in-service training

-Dave is uniquely placed having worked in many disciplines such as Education-as a lecturer and teacher, social care, public services.
-Also more recently running a county wide and pan London team of family support and well being coordinators in a national charity that supports adults and children on the Autistic Spectrum.
+Dave is uniquely placed having worked in Education-as a lecturer and teacher, social care, public services.
+Also running a county wide and pan London team of family support and well being coordinators in a national charity that supports adults and children on the Autistic Spectrum.
 Including crisis intervention and workshops for parents to support upskilling.
-Dave has experience of supporting people with S.E.N as well as Autism and learning disabilities.
+Dave has experience of supporting people with S.E.N and neurodiversity (Autism, ADHD etc) and learning disabilities.
 This enables him to understand how best to select from the raft of strategies which may work to support individuals and families.
-He is able to offer training that encompasses general or specific Autism awareness, PDA, and other bespoke training with real life experiences and examples, teaching strategies as well as support and mentoring.
+He is able to offer training that encompasses general or specific neurodiversity, and other bespoke training with real life experiences and examples, teaching strategies as well as support and mentoring.

 Qualifications and Costs